Flipping cars explained — all you should know

 You should get the vehicle’s history report so you may glean some information that the owner may hide from you.
 The report reveals the car’s registration status and the number of accidents it has been involved in, if any.

 You can get the vehicle history report by running a report from AutoCheck or Carfax using the vehicle identification number VIN.
+It also helps determine the price of the car, since it helps you find out what options was the car ordered with.

 A vehicle with a high mileage does not usually make a good sale as prospective owners avoid it since it can develop severe faults and break down at any time.
 If you buy a vehicle with high mileage and a few noticeable problems, you may discover that you need to spend more for repairs when it is too late, as there may be a string of impending problems in the engine just waiting to happen.